3d-pli/SLIX/doc/SLIX/SLIX_GPU/toolbox.md

            analyzed to better determine the peak positions.
     peak_image: Boolean NumPy array specifying the peak positions in the full SLI stack
     target_height: Relative peak height in relation to the prominence of the peak
-    use_gpu: If available use the GPU for calculation
-    return_numpy: Necessary if using `use_gpu`.
-Specifies if a CuPy or Numpy array will be returned.
+    return_numpy:  Specifies if a CuPy or Numpy array will be returned.

     Returns
     -------
     NumPy array where each entry corresponds to the mean peak width of the line profile.
 The values are in degree.

-`num_peaks(image, low_prominence=0.08, high_prominence=inf, use_gpu=True, return_numpy=True)`
+`normalize(image, kind_of_normalization=0, return_numpy=True)`
+:   Normalize given line profile by using a normalization technique based on the kind_of_normalization parameter.

+    0 : Scale line profile to be between 0 and 1
+    1 : Divide line profile through its mean value

+    Arguments:
+        image: Full SLI measurement (series of images) which is prepared for the pipeline using the SLIX toolbox methods.
+        kind_of_normalization: Normalization technique which will be used for the calculation
+        return_numpy:  Specifies if a CuPy or Numpy array will be returned.

+    Returns:
+        numpy.array -- Image where each pixel is normalized by the last axis of the image

+`num_peaks(image=None, peak_image=None, return_numpy=True)`
 :   Calculate the number of peaks from each line profile in an SLI image series by detecting
     all peaks and applying thresholds to remove unwanted peaks.

     Parameters
     ----------
     image: Full SLI measurement (series of images) which is prepared for the pipeline using the SLIX toolbox methods.
-    low_prominence: Lower prominence bound for detecting a peak.
-    high_prominence: Higher prominence bound for detecting a peak.
-    use_gpu: If available use the GPU for calculation
+    peak_image: Boolean NumPy array specifying the peak positions in the full SLI stack
-    return_numpy: Necessary if using `use_gpu`.
-Specifies if a CuPy or Numpy array will be returned.
+    return_numpy:  Specifies if a CuPy or Numpy array will be returned.

     Returns
     -------